macdonst/enhance-workshop-codemash/docs/module06b-data-access.md

 # Module 6b: Data Access

-Up to now we have built plain HTML pages and pages that are dynamic pulling data from API routes to build the page.
+Up to now we have built plain HTML pages and pages backed by data from API routes.
 Now we will go to the next level using a database to build very dynamic pages.

 For this module we will build a Link Tree feature with a page that has a list of links.
 Those links can be added, deleted, and edited by the site admin.
+The data model for this will be fairly simple.

 ## Data Access Layer

-Before we get started adding routes we are going to need a way to store data in our database.
+Before we get started adding routes are going to need a way to store data in our database.
 A lot of data access logic will be duplicated so moving it into one place will help keep it DRY.

 Create a file called `/app/models/links.mjs` and add the following: